- Alice Hague

 - March 2016: "Faith-based communities and environmental action."
 Political Studies Association, Brighton, UK.

 - January 2016: "Faithful advocates: an ethnography of church-based environmentalism in Scotland."
 International Society for the Study of Religion, Nature and Culture conference, Gainesville, Florida.

 - April 2014: "Climate Change and the Church" with Dr E. Bomberg.
 Political Studies Association Annual Conference, Manchester, UK.

-- March 2014: Participant at "Greening the Gods: Ecology and Theology in the Ancient World", Faraday Institute for Science and Religion, Cambridge, UK.
+- March 2014: "Greening the Gods: Ecology and Theology in the Ancient World", Faraday Institute for Science and Religion, Cambridge, UK.

 - January 2013: Panelist at Sojourners/WEA Environmental Leadership Retreat.
 Washington, D.C.

 - 2014-2016 - Co-convenor of the Global Environment & Society Academy Doctoral Network at the University of Edinburgh.